devgateway/geocoder-ie/README.md

  ```
 7. Geocode your documents

-## Geocoding IATI activities files
+## Geocoding IATI activities
-If a iati xml activities file is provided as input, the system will geocoded each activity by following the next steps:
+If a iati xml file is provided as input, the system will geocoded each activity by following the next steps:

 2)	Extract activity description
 3)	Download all documents tagged with code 02 or 07